-Testing details
+Testing Details

-To conduct pressure fall-off testing, injection of CO2 will be ceased temporarily (i.e., shut-in the injection well).
+Pelican envisions performing pressure fall-off tests on its injection wells one at a time while injection continues at the other well(s), provided pressure communication between the wells during testing does not occur.
+To conduct pressure fall-off testing at an injection well, injection of CO2 will be ceased temporarily (i.e., shut-in the injection well).
 Details on temporary CO2 stream routing for both scheduled and unscheduled shut-ins can be found in the Contingency Plan.
 A wireline tool for continuous pressure and temperature monitoring will be deployed downhole with a casing collar locator.
 The wireline tool with a downhole pressure sensor will be set in the injection interval and prepared for injection.
 Following a one-hour equalization period, the wireline will record the baseline pressure.
-Using the existing pumps, the well operator will commence injection at a constant rate at or above the normal injection rate and continue for one week.
+Using the existing pumps, the well operator will commence injection at a constant rate at or above the normal injection rate and continue for a minimum of one week.
 Pelican will periodically measure and record the injection rate and collect samples for analytes specified in Table 8-1 of this plan (CO2 stream analysis).
-The well operator will cease injection after 24 hours.
-Following injection, the wireline will record the pressure until radial flow equilibrium is achieved.
+Following injection, the well will be shut-in for at least four days or until adequate pressure transient data are collected to calculate the average pressure.
 Temperature measurements will be collected in conjunction with the pressure measurements to assist in data interpretation.
 The tools will be removed from the well and operation of the well will be returned to the well operator.
 A report containing the pressure fall-off data and interpretation of the reservoir ambient pressure will be submitted to the permitting within 30 days of the test.

-Carbon Dioxide Plume and Pressure Front Tracking
+Carbon Dioxide Plume & Pressure Front Tracking